Neuro-Symbolic AI: Igniting Cognitive Fusion

 Differentiable Logic

-From Rigid Rules to Fluid Reasoning:
+From Strict Rules to Flexible Reasoning:

 • T-Norm Fuzzy Logic: